joeraven0/SchenkerUnifaun_Label_trim/README.md

 # SchenkerUnifaun_Label_trim
 Schenker Unifaun export labels as full A4.
-This python code trim Schenker sized labels.
+This python code trim to the correct ratio on Schenker labels.

 Used for labels created on https://www.dbschenker.com/se-sv/foretag/digitala-tjanster/boka-landtransport